-1. INITIAL: No analytics functionality

-2. MANAGED: Analytics techniques are used to filter and visualise data sets are a common practice and rely on data ingestion and data storage; dynamic behavioural simulations based on models and on user-supervised "what-if" scenario exploration & validation are possible
+- 1. INITIAL: No analytics functionality - 2.
+MANAGED: Analytics techniques are used to filter and visualise data sets - 3.
+DEFINED: Forecast/prediction models for instantiating "what-if analysis" are possible, relying on data ingestion and data storage; dynamic behavioural simulations & validation are possible - 4.
+INTEGRATED: Forecast/prediction AI/ML models for instantiating "what-if analysis" are a common practice and rely on data ingestion and data storage; dynamic behavioural simulations based on models and on user-supervised "what-if" scenario exploration & validation are possible - 5.
+EXPLOITED: Decision making process is fully assisted by an AI-based support system.